-10 The need for a DRL is judged on the basis of collective dose to the paediatric population: all 11 examinations resulting in high collective doses should have DRLs.
-This can include both the most 12 common low dose examinations and the less common high dose examinations.
-Due to the observed 13 difficulties in setting paediatric DRLs, this has been used as the main criterion, but it is 14 acknowledged that other common very low dose procedures (e.g. dental) should also be optimised.
+The need for a DRL is judged on the basis of collective dose to the paediatric population: all examinations resulting in high collective doses should have DRLs.
+This can include both the most common low dose examinations and the less common high dose examinations.
+Due to the observed difficulties in setting paediatric DRLs, this has been used as the main criterion, but it is acknowledged that other common very low dose procedures (e.g. dental) should also be optimised.

-16 The lists of procedures given in this section are neither exhaustive nor prescriptive - countries or local healthcare facilities may choose to establish DRLs for their practices that may be important 17 18 contributors to patient dose in their jurisdiction.
-Further, it should be stressed that the application of 19 DRLs should be the responsibility of all providers of X-ray imaging.
-This means that DRLs should 20 also be applied to imaging performed outside the radiology department, including cardiology, orthopaedic surgery, gastroenterology, intensive care (line placement), neurology, vascular surgery, 21 22 etc. Specific considerations may also be appropriate for imaging associated with radiation therapy 23 where the purpose and scope of imaging can be different.
-24
+The lists of procedures given in this section are neither exhaustive nor prescriptive - countries or local healthcare facilities may choose to establish DRLs for their practices that may be important contributors to patient dose in their jurisdiction.
+Further, it should be stressed that the application of DRLs should be the responsibility of all providers of X-ray imaging.
+This means that DRLs should also be applied to imaging performed outside the radiology department, including cardiology, orthopaedic surgery, gastroenterology, intensive care (line placement), neurology, vascular surgery, etc. Specific considerations may also be appropriate for imaging associated with radiation therapy where the purpose and scope of imaging can be different.

-25 6.1 Radiography and fluoroscopy
+6.1 Radiography and fluoroscopy

-26 Table 6.1 provides the list of radiography and fluoroscopy examinations where DRLs are 27 recommended.
-Only examinations that have an important contribution to the collective effective 28 dose have been included.
-Conventional chest examination is included, even though it is a relatively 29 low dose examination, because it is by far the most frequent paediatric radiography examination in 30 all countries and produces a significant contribution to the collective effective dose.
-No 31 examinations of extremities, even though these are the most frequent of all radiography 32 examinations, are included in Table 6.1 because of their very low dose and low contribution to the 33 collective effective dose.
+Table 6.1 provides the list of radiography and fluoroscopy examinations where DRLs are recommended.
+Only examinations that have an important contribution to the collective effective dose have been included.
+Conventional chest examination is included, even though it is a relatively low dose examination, because it is by far the most frequent paediatric radiography examination in all countries and produces a significant contribution to the collective effective dose.
+No examinations of the extremities are included in Table 6.1 because of their very low dose and low contribution to the collective effective dose.